Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - As of version 0.3.0 is not needed to have Legendary installed.

 ## How to use it:
-- Download the Deb, tar.xz, pacman or the AppImage file on the Releases Page
+- Download and install the binary for your distro or the universal AppImage file on the Releases Page;
 - install xterm
-- Install the package for your distro (pacman -U heroic-xxx.pacman for Arch Based like Manjaro) or run the AppImage or the heroic binary inside the TAR file.
-- If you used Legendary before, it will ask you for Login First.
+- If you used Legendary before, it load your library and installed games.
+If not, it will ask you for Login First.
 Just follow the instructions.

 ## Feature availables right now
 - Login with an existing Epic Games account